Restaurant owners agree that it’s almost impossible to avoid constant staff turnover. These days, the

 Ask about difficult situations and offer condolences

-Showing an interest as a manager isn’t the same thing as allowing the staff to walk all over you.
+Showing an interest as a successful restaurant manager isn’t the same thing as allowing the staff to walk all over you.
 Carefully confirm the honesty of your employees and offer them an open ear when they need it.
 As an owner, these are also excellent ways to motivate restaurant managers who often find themselves taking care of many others and putting themselves last.

 Another factor for team motivation to consider is your behavior.
 Whether you’re an owner or manager or working as both, you set an example.
 That means that if you’re on the phone constantly, or taking frequent breaks, don’t be surprised to see the same from your staff.
 Restaurants require consistency in productivity and work ethic from owner to dishwasher or hostess.

 Team spirit is the key to an effective team

 The efficiency and profitability of your business are elevated when you encourage team spirit.
 Motivation is not a singular effect; it radiates.
 That means you must be careful to cultivate it throughout your team and not exclusively with certain employees while overlooking others.
 Excellent ways to begin working on motivating restaurant staff can include:

 Find small but meaningful ways to help employees enjoy their workplace.

 Ask for feedback and listen.